meilisearch/specifications/text/0029-indexing-ndjson.md

 ##### Errors handling

 > - Sending a different payload than the `Content-Type` header should return a `415 unsupported_media_type` error.
 > - Too large payload according to the limit should return a `413 payload_too_large` error
 > - Wrong encoding should return a `420 unprocessable_entity` error
 > - Invalid NDJSON data should return a `420 unprocessable_entity` error

 ### V. Impact on documentation

 This feature should impact MeiliSearch users documentation by adding the possibility to use `ndjson` as an accepted format in the  Documents scope at [Add or replace documents](https://docs.meilisearch.com/reference/api/documents.html#add-or-replace-documents) and [Add or update documents](https://docs.meilisearch.com/reference/api/documents.html#add-or-update-documents).
+It should also mention that a missing Content-Type will be interpreted as `application/json` since it's the current behavior.
+Giving an `application/json` Content-Type leads to the same behavior.

 We should also not only mention JSON format in `unsupported_media_type` section on the [errors page](https://docs.meilisearch.com/errors/#unsupported_media_type) and add `ndjson` format.
 The documentation says "Currently, MeiliSearch supports only JSON payloads."